The Wisdom of Crowds: In popular culture

 Hugo-winning writer John Brunner's 1975 science fiction novel The Shockwave Rider includes an elaborate planet-wide information futures and betting pool called "Delphi" based on the Delphi method.

 Illusionist Derren Brown claimed to use the 'Wisdom of Crowds' concept to explain how he correctly predicted the UK National Lottery results in September 2009.
 His explanation was met with criticism on-line, by people who argued that the concept was misapplied.
 The methodology employed was too flawed; the sample of people could not have been totally objective and free in thought, because they were gathered multiple times and socialised with each other too much; a condition Surowiecki tells us is corrosive to pure independence and the diversity of mind required (Surowiecki 2004:38).
 Groups thus fall into groupthink where they increasingly make decisions based on influence of each other and are thus less accurate.
 However, other commentators have suggested that, given the entertainment nature of the show, Brown's misapplication of the theory may have been a deliberate smokescreen to conceal his true method.

 This was also shown in the television series East of Eden where a social network of roughly 10,000 individuals came up with ideas to stop missiles in a very short span of time.

 Wisdom of Crowds would have a significant influence on the naming of the crowdsourcing creative company Tongal, which is an anagram for Galton, the last name of the social-scientist highlighted in the introduction to Surowiecki's book.
-Francis Galton recognized the ability of a crowd's averaged weight-guesses for oxen to exceed the accuracy of experts.
+Francis Galton recognized the ability of a crowd's median weight-guesses for oxen to exceed the accuracy of experts.